 It should look like this:

 Do these 3 things, in this particular order and see if it starts to help you at all with your wrist mobility in weight-bearing poses like plank etc. If any of these movements hurt, do NOT do them.
 Again, if you’re in pain I always recommend seeing either a PT or a doctor.
-Yoga is great for a lot of things, but we are not doctors and are not pain specialists, so your first step should always be to see a licensed professional, and then they can work closely with your yoga instructor to make sure you’re getting help in all the areas of your life you want 🙂
+Yoga is great for a lot of things, but we are not doctors and are not pain specialists, so your first step should always be to see a licensed professional, and then they can work closely with your yoga instructor to get you feeling better.

 Till next time,